oceanprotocol-archive/commons/README.md

 ```

 This will automatically spin up all required resources to run the integrations tests, and then run them.

-The endpoints Cypress runs against are defined by your [Environment Variables](#️-Environment-Variables), and Cypress-specific variables in `cypress.json`.

 You can also use the UI of Cypress to run and inspect the integration tests locally: